Vision Care Technology

 The Vision Care Technology program provides technical training in the field of Ophthalmology and Optometry.
-Skills will include, but are not limited to training in taking patient history, vision assessment, manifest refractions in plus and minus cylinder, diagnostic tests such as color vision, eye muscle tests, field of vision tests, A-Scans and ophthalmic photography.
+Skills will include but are not limited to patient history, vision assessment, manifest refractions (plus and minus cylinder), color vision, eye muscle assessments, the field of vision, A-Scans, ophthalmic photography, and surgical skills.

-St Philip's College Vision Care Technology Program is actively seeking accreditation with the International Council of Accreditation (ICA).
+The Vision Care Technology program is accredited by the International Council of Accreditation (ICA).
 For more information click here.

 International Council of Accreditation (ICA) contact information:

-Certification contact information Joint Commission on Allied Health personnel in Ophthalmology (JCAHPO):
+International Joint Commission on Allied Health Personnel in Ophthalmology (IJCAHPO) contact information:

-Unsuccessful completion of all items within the mandated time-frame will preclude the application and therefore the application will not be considered for admission review.
+Unsuccessful completion of all items within the mandated time-frame will preclude the application and therefore the applicant will not be considered for admission review.

 Meeting Criteria for selection does not guarantee admission to the program.
 Final selection will be based on the applicant pool and space available.

-Submission of all transcripts from all colleges attended.
-See application check list for more information.
+Ensure to submit official transcripts from all colleges attended.
+Please see application check list for additional information.